 - Master of Music in Performance

 All instruction is delivered by a distinguished artist-teacher faculty with extensive credentials and professional experience.
 Faculty members have regional, national, and international reputations in performance, teaching, research, and creative activities.
-The faculty at the Department of Music are committed to prepare students to succeed in their areas of interest.
+The faculty of the Music Program are committed to prepare students to succeed in their areas of interest.
 From the first day of class to the awarding of your degree, our music faculty are with you every step of the way.
 In addition to receiving focused applied lessons on your instrument or voice type, our music faculty instruct in the areas of:

 - Music Theory - the foundation of musical understanding